 Alison (Ali) Goldsworthy - Ali is CEO of The Depolarization Project.
 A former Deputy Chair of the UK Liberal Democrats, she previously led the team that built the fastest growing campaigning NGO in the UK.
 Ali is Vice Chair of the grant-giving Joseph Rowntree Reform Trust, and sits on the board of global media outlet Open Democracy.
 Born and brought up in Wales, in 2017 she was a Sloan Fellow at Stanford's Graduate School of Business, co-creating its first depolarization course.
 Ali is a frequent media pundit, and has written for the Telegraph, Times, Independent, New Statesman and Financial Times.

-Ali lives in California with her husband.
+Ali lives in California with her husband and son.
 In her spare time she is a mediocre powerlifter.

 Laura Osborne -